-As an ever evolving and ever learning clinician, I utilize a variety of modalities in my therapeutic work.
+As an ever evolving clinician and a Certified Clinical Anxiety Treatment Professional (CCATP), I utilize a variety of modalities in my therapeutic work.
 I specialize in Eye Movement Desensitization and Reprocessing Therapy, a neurobiological approach that targets difficult memories from the past that form problematic patterns contributing to current issues, such as difficulty trusting, perfectionism, self- doubt, anxiety, depression and PTSD.
 In addition to guiding you through reprocessing the past, I also incorporate humanistic, mindfulness-based, and Dialectical Behavior Therapy techniques to help you find peace in the nature of impermanence and approach life in a gentler way.

 Being a Queer, Asian American therapist, I am familiar with the cultural barriers and challenges of identifying as an immigrant, a woman, and a member of the LGBTQ+ community both professionally and personally.
 During the troubled time in my life, I was fortunate to cross paths with healing professionals that showed me hope.
 Since then, I have made it my life's mission to pass on that hope for others.
 On top of providing psychotherapy to address emotional struggles in my clients, I also spent years providing support, advocacy, and interventions to older adults, foster youth, sexual assault victims, immigrants, adults struggling with mental illness and substance use, and LGBTQ identifying individuals.
 I constantly strive to provide a safe and healing space for all, including those from underserved and underrepresented minority groups.